-As shipped from the factory, the MB1005 has the 0.030" diameter Hi/Performance nozzle installed in the handpiece.
-This nozzle will provide the best cutting for general applications and will handle all of Comco's abrasives (except walnut shells).
+As shipped from the factory, the MB1006 has the 0.030" diameter Hi/Performance nozzle (green) installed in the left handpiece.
+The 0.046" diameter Hi/Performance nozzle (yellow) is installed in the right handpiece.
+These nozzles will provide the best cutting for general applications and will handle all of Comco's abrasives (except walnut shells).